123

 In this section we focus on:

 One of the highlights of being a mentor is that you are developing yourself as much as you are developing your mentee.
 Mentoring is a collaborative and two-way process.
 The very best mentors are aware that they may be able to learn some new tricks by supporting a trainee or colleague.
 Alongside this dual learning process is the importance of ensuring that you are self-motivated to improve your own practice, not only to become a better teacher but also a better Teacher Educator.
-Engaging in key texts around mentoring, working with other colleagues who are currently in a mentoring role or ensuring that you attend the mentor training sessions at your local provider are all ways in which you can demonstrate your drive to develop.
+Engaging in key texts around mentoring, working with other colleagues who are currently in a mentoring role or engaging with the evidence based as part of your ITT provider’s mentor curriculum, are all ways in which you can demonstrate your drive to develop.
 There are plenty of sources from which you can gain new knowledge.
 Some of these are listed within the TEMZ pages guiding you towards the best research and theory that is related to Teacher Educators.
 The best thing you can do to ensure that you are developing your own expertise, as much as you are your mentee’s, is to acknowledge that being a mentor is a different role to being a teacher.
 It requires a different set of skills and some you may not have instinctively.
 The children in our classes are always learning something new, those ‘light bulb’ moments.
 Do not be scared to have some new ‘light bulb’ moments of your own.

 What do we mean by Research Informed Practice in Education?